QPack: Quantum Approximate Optimization Algorithms as universal benchmark for quantum computers: Towards a standard quantum benchmark

 \section{Towards a standard quantum benchmark}

 Currently, quantum computing is making large steps to becoming a mature technology.
-More companies are developing their own quantum hardware for both research and preparing for practical deployment.
+Many companies are developing their own quantum hardware for both research and preparing for practical deployment.
 The main challenges in the past years have been an abundance of practical applications for the few-qubit Noisy Intermediate-Scale Quantum (NISQ) quantum hardware and scaling the qubits and depth of the quantum hardware.
-For these reasons, quantum computing was not yet at the maturity for a useful quantum benchmark. \\
+For these reasons, quantum computing was not yet at the maturity level needed to create a practical application level quantum benchmark, i.e. a benchmark that represents practical utility.\\

 Many quantum benchmarks have been developed, but these either aim at qubit level assessment or are lacking in practical usability.
-For a benchmark to be useful, the practical application of the quantum hardware needs to be reflected.
-For this a practical application is required and this was not yet achievable with current quantum hardware scales.
 Benchmarks at the component level (individual qubits, quantum logic gates) have been developed widely and are useful for the development of the hardware.
-This is however more aimed at basic quantum research rather than application \cite{blume2019metrics}.
+This is, however, more aimed at quantum research on low-level hardware rather than application \cite{blume2019metrics}.
 This also serves a fundamentally different goal than a performance measure of quantum computers.
 Many different forms of quantum hardware are being used, without a clear dominating implementation.
 Each of these have different dynamics and metrics, and can therefore not be generalized \cite{resch2019benchmarking}.
-For this reason, making a benchmark for low-level hardware aspects will not properly reflect its performance compared to other implementations of the quantum hardware.\\